Sometimes it is hard to find a trainer who is the right fit for you and your dog.

 When you are learning a new skill you want to focus on your dog and the learning without the added worry of your dog running up to another dog and wasting your time (and money) with the trainer!

 My training is bespoke to the individual needs of the dog and client, each session is focused on what you need at that moment in time.
-You can’t always get this level of service when you are in a group setting.

 If you feel I am the right fit for you and your dog, and you’d like to book a taster session then click the button below for more information!